Word page

 Common questions

 • How do you pronounce berk?
-It is usually pronounced BERK.
+Berk is pronounced BERK, with one syllable.